isaccanedo/webvr-360-music/README.md

 ## Construir

-To build a local version of Inside Music, you will need to have Node.js and [webpack](https://webpack.github.io/) installed (<4.0).
+Para criar uma versão local do Inside Music, você precisará ter Node.js e [webpack](https://webpack.github.io/) instalados (<4.0).

 In the terminal, inside the project's directory, install all of the project's dependencies: